RCHDS-Zhejianglab/RA-Biomedical-Information-Fusion-Analysis-Platform/README.md

 ![my badge](https://badgen.net/badge/Release/v1.1/yellow)
 ![my badge](https://badgen.net/badge/Orcal/v12.2.0.1.0/blue)

-This project was initiated by the Peking Union Medical College Hospital (PUMCH), and the data model was designed by the Zhejiang Lab. \t
+This project was initiated by the Peking Union Medical College Hospital (PUMCH), and the data model was designed by the Zhejiang Lab.
 Ethical approval was obtained from the PUMCH Institutional Review Board before platform construction.